hyperledger/fabric/docs/source/channel_update_tutorial.rst

 the chaincode definition for Org1 and Org2, and then commit the chaincode definition to the channel.
 Once the chaincode definition has been committed to the channel, the fabcar chaincode is initialized and invoked to put initial data on the ledger.
+The commands below assume that we are still using the channel ``mychannel``.

 After the chaincode has been to deployed we can use the following steps to use the fabcar chaincode as Org3.
-The following steps can be completed from the ``test-network`` directory, without having to exec into Org3CLI container.
+These steps can be completed from the ``test-network`` directory, without having to exec into Org3CLI container.
 Copy and paste the following environment variables in your CLI in order to interact with the network as the Org3 admin: